 16 Unexpected Signs Of Imposter Syndrome

-Imposter syndrome is way more common than you think, no matter how confident you usually are, and it can make you feel like you’re totally alone.
+Imposter syndrome is way more common than you think (according to the University of Cincinnati, experts agree that 80% of people suffer), no matter how confident you usually are, and it can make you feel like you’re totally alone.
 If you struggle with tons of self-doubt, you’re definitely not the only one.
 Here are some sneaky ways imposter syndrome might be messing with you – chances are, you’ll see yourself in a few of them.

 1. You don’t trust yourself.